energinet-singularity/dlr-parser/README.md

 ### Dependencies

-* To run the script a kafka broker must be available (use the 'KAFKA_HOST' environment variable).
+* To run the script a kafka broker must be available (use the 'KAFKA_IP' environment variable).
 * A kafka topic with input data.
 An examble of this data can be taken from tests/test_export_data.py variable "data".

 #### Python (if not run as part of the container)